pwolf88/kb/contents/deep-dive/dex.md

 Whilst there may be multiple venues operating independently on the ODEX, information about how the market is operating may be consolidated.

-A ‘global’ ticker tape could be derived for:
+A 'global' ticker tape could be derived for:

 * Prices for all trade executions for a particular venue, or the network as a whole
 * Last price for any instrument (currency pair such as ETH/OMG)